The government regulates the food industry so food is safe to eat and consumers can make informed choices about food.

 - recognises that responsibility for food safety includes all levels of government

 - supports the joint Australian and New Zealand efforts to harmonise food standards.

-The Australia and New Zealand food regulatory system involves the Australian Government, New Zealand and Australian states and territories.
-In this system food standards are developed under the Australia New Zealand Food Standards Code, which is administered by FSANZ and enforced by state and territory governments.
+The Australia and New Zealand food regulatory system involves the Australian Government, Australian states and territories, and New Zealand.
+In this system, FSANZ develops food standards under the Australia New Zealand Food Standards Code, which is enforced by state and territory governments in Australia.

 Food standards are applied across the food supply chain—from paddock to plate—and cover: